 If you're looking for a thriller, this isn't it.
 I don't particularly like thrillers, so it stands to reason I wouldn't write one.
 In A Shot in the Dark, Tracy is not shot at, attacked, or even physically threatened.
 Neither are any of the other members of the defense team.
 But sometimes threats don't have to be physical to hurt.
 When something you've built is threatened, when you risk losing your job, it's hard to keep going, to keep asking questions, to keep looking for the truth.
 But sometimes you just have to do the right thing, no matter how hard it is.

-Available at Amazon US, Amazon UK, Smashwords, and Apple.
+Available at Amazon US, Amazon UK, Amazon CA, Amazon IN, and Amazon AU.

 Although A Shot in the Dark is only available in English, it is offered for sale at Amazon stores in Germany, France, Spain, Italy, Japan, Brazil, and Mexico.